apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 3. Create a new project.
 You will need some of the assets from this new project.

-4. Copy the `MainViewController.m` file from the new project into your 1.4.0-based project folder on disk, replacing the old file (backup your files first from step 2 above).
+4. Copy the `MainViewController.m` file from the new project into your 1.4.0-based project directory on disk, replacing the old file (backup your files first from step 2 above).

 5. Add the `MainViewController.m` file into your Xcode project.